AmitBarman99/LogicGates_IC_layout/README.md

 # LogicGates_IC_layout

-Repository of Schematic diagram , VLSI layout , simulation graph of Logic gates and IC
+Repository of Schematic diagram , SSI layout , simulation graph of Logic gates and IC

 > Basically I am using Electric VLSI design system to design Logic gates and IC's schematic diagram and layouts. <br>
 > I always simulate all the things in LTSpice XVII software to get or check the output is correct or not.